Texas Mesothelioma Lawyers with a Nationwide Reach

-There is currently no cure for mesothelioma, however, it may be possible to remove a cancerous tumor and attempt to destroy and remaining cancer cells with treatments such as radiation and chemotherapy.
+There is currently no cure for mesothelioma, however, it may be possible to remove a cancerous tumor and attempt to destroy any remaining cancer cells with treatments such as radiation and chemotherapy.
 While complete eradication of the cancer is currently not possible, this may help prolong a patient’s life and there are other palliative options to help patients live more comfortably.

 What are the surgical options for mesothelioma?

 Mesothelioma is a rare tumor of the tissue in the lining of the lungs, stomach, heart, and other organs, caused by exposure to asbestos.
 Sadly, Mesothelioma takes the lives of thousands of victims every year.
-Though the treatment and survival options following a Mesothelioma diagnosis are not as promising as we’d like, victims can seek out radiation and chemotherapy in addition to surgery.
+Though the treatment and survival options following a mesothelioma diagnosis are not as promising as we’d like, victims can seek out radiation and chemotherapy in addition to surgery.

 The surgical options for Mesothelioma include, but are not limited to: